Officer Ranks

 Officer Ranks (grade O-1 to O-11) are given to officers of the Army who hold a position of command authority.
 Commissioned officers are typically the only persons, in a military environment, able to act as the commanding officer of a military unit.

-Having officers is one requirement for combatant status under the laws of war, though these officers need not have obtained an official commission or warrant.
-Address all personnel with the Officer ranks of General as “General (last name)” regardless of the number of stars.
-Likewise, address both Colonels and Lieutenant Colonels as “Colonel (last name)” and first and second lieutenants as “Lieutenant (last name)”.
-Other Officer ranks are simply “(rank name) (last name)”, such as “Major Payne”.
-When talking to them directly, simply call them “Sir” or “Ma’am”.
+In the Air Force, officer ranks and structures are similar but with specific differences in titles and duties.
+While addressing officers, refer to higher rank individuals as “General (last name)” regardless of the number of stars.
+Address both Colonels and Lieutenant Colonels as “Colonel (last name)” and first and second lieutenants as “Lieutenant (last name).”
+Other officer ranks are addressed as “(rank name) (last name)”, such as “Major Payne.”
+When speaking directly, use “Sir” or “Ma’am.”

 2ND Lieutenant (2LT)